Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Renormalized vacuum field fluctuations in dynamical scalar field background

-If the Higgs field has the large effective mass ${ M }\left( \phi \right)$, the Higgs background field develops rapidly on the cosmological timescale and the vacuum field fluctuations of the Higgs field glow in proportional to $ { M }\left( \phi \right)$.
+If the Higgs field has the large effective mass ${ M }\left( \phi \right)$, the Higgs background field develops rapidly on the cosmological timescale and the vacuum field fluctuations of the Higgs field glow in proportional to the Higgs mass $ { M }\left( \phi \right)$.